NelsonMaldonado/salsacolombia-app/README.md

 3 - Create a tab to vote for the best Salsa Song by Category 4 - Create a section for exercises only
-5 - I need to add Firebase Auth to keep track of students schedules
+5 - I need to add Firebase Auth to keep track of students schedules 6 - This app also needs a section for Video Production 7 - A link to buy my course

 This project is under construction :)
 Expected launch day March 1!